maarten-pennings/Lego-Mindstorms/ms4/faq.md

 ## Are there special startup features?

+I know of one that forces the hub in Device Firmware Update (DFU) mode:

+1) Connect hub with USB to PC.
-1) Turn off the hub and unplug the USB cable.
+2) Turn off the hub by keeping the center button pressed (~3sec).
+3) Unplug the USB cable from the hub (leave PC side connected).
-   Press and hold the Bluetooth button on the hub while reconnecting the USB cable.
+4) Press and hold the Bluetooth button on the hub
+5) While holding the button, reconnect the USB cable.
-   Release the Bluetooth button when it starts to flashing colors (purple, red, blue).
+6) Wait till center button starts flashing colors (purple, green, blue).

+However, the LEGO app does not recognize this DFU mode but eg [pybrick](https://pybricks.com/) does (don't worry, just switch off the hub to get it out of DFU mode).

+It seems that a lighter approach does work with the LEGO app:

+1) Connect hub with USB to PC.
-2) Connect the hub to a computer via USB, turn off the hub.
+2) Turn off the hub by keeping the center button pressed (~3sec).
-   Press and hold the left button and press the center button.
-This turns on the hub; release both buttons when completely on.
+3) Press and hold the left button and press the center button.
+4) Release both buttons when the hub is powered on.
-   When you press connect in the LEGO app, the hub OS is updated.
+5) When you press connect in the LEGO app, the hub OS will be updated.

 ## Are there any hotkeys?